theobald-software/kb.theobald-software.github.io/content/_yunio/sharepoint-purchase-requisition-with-yunIO.md

 weight: 45
 ---

-This article shows how to synchronize SharePoint custom lists in near-real time with SAP.<br>
+The following article shows how to synchronize SharePoint custom lists in near-real time with SAP.<br>
 In the following scenario, data from SharePoint is used to automatically create a purchase requisition in SAP.
 The newly created SAP purchase requisition number is then written back to SharePoint.

 ### About